lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

 .. figure:: /_figures/figure_workflow.*
    :align: center
-   :name: fig:figure_workflow_fig
+   :name: fig:figure_workflow_fig_dome
    :figwidth: 85%

    Workflow illustrating the meshing process.

-The steps involved are shown in :numref:`fig:figure_workflow_fig` .
+The steps involved are shown in :numref:`fig:figure_workflow_fig_dome` .
 Starting from an image, an stl file is created that is then used during the meshing process.
 Most of the steps will rely on paraview filters and the workflow is this.

     #.
 Start with an image (A).
     #.
 Save it as a .vti file that is easily understood by Paraview.
 We use `porespy <https://porespy.org/>`_ for this step.